Most thyroid cysts are completely benign and nothing to worry or stress over.

-In fact, they are almost always picked up by routine exam and most patients are surprised to know that they have a nodule or cyst on their thyroid.
+In fact, they are almost always picked up by routine exams and most patients are surprised to know that they have a nodule or cyst on their thyroid.

 Some thyroid cysts may cause symptoms if they are too large or if they grow too quickly.

-These type of cysts may cause issues with swallowing or pain in the neck because of their size.
+These types of cysts may cause issues with swallowing or pain in the neck because of their size.

 If your cyst is cancerous it may also cause issues such as enlargement of the lymph nodes in your neck area (but remember this is not common).

-Below you can find a list of symptoms which may be associated with thyroid cysts:
+Below you can find a list of symptoms that may be associated with thyroid cysts:

 - Most cysts and nodules are asymptomatic (meaning they are not associated with any symptoms).